kitzeller/ColorwavesCodelab/Team1005TopicSurvey.md

         return colorId;
     }
 ```
-Now let's override on stop.
+Now let's override `onStop()` to stop our speech recognition and voice recorder when we exit the app.

 ```java
     @Override
     protected void onStop() {